arialdomartini/arialdomartini.github.io/_posts/emacs/2025-04-09-consult-line-at-point.md

 I felt the desire to integrate it with consult.el.
 Luckily, this was way easier than I thought.

 Let's walk through the steps I took.
-As usual, along the path, there are random pearls here and there to pick.
+As often happens with Emacs, along the path of exploring its source code, we will find some random pearls here and there to pick.

 TL; DR: